lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Regression Tests.md

 ./gradlew test --tests org.lflang.tests.runtime.TypeScriptTest.*
 ```

-To run a single test case, use the `runSingleTest` gradle task along with the path to the test source file:
+To run a single test case, use the `runSingleTest` Gradle task along with the path to the test source file:

 ```
 ./gradlew runSingleTest --args test/C/src/Minimal.lf